-Bring it back in time with these retro-looking colorblock duck boots ready for whatever life throws at them.
+Dip your toes into lumberjack territory with these flannel-lined duck boots ready for whatever life throws at them.
 Hiking?
 Sure.
 Working outdoors?
 Of course.
 Wandering the city streets?
 Why not.
 With a pair of boots this good looking, the possibilities are endless.
-The boots are made with cowhide one pair at a time for that handsome look and feel.
-Because they’re limited-edition, you should act fast and buy these while you still can.
-That blue color’s totally calling your name.
+The boots are lined with the same cotton used in L.L.Bean’s famous Scotch Plaid Shirts to bring the coziness down from your abdomen to your feet.
+They really will be a winter fav of yours in no time.

 With mid or lightweight socks, order a whole size down with these ones.
 If you’re the thick sock type, these should be roomy enough to fit your whole foot at your normal sizing.

 While most of us aren’t really looking to sport any designer brands while wearing duck boots, some of us are.
 You do you!
-These water repellent duck boots from Polo Ralph Lauren take the style into another realm by bringing high-fashion to the mix.
-They’re exceptionally crafted from 100% leather to be both durable and affordable which is surprising given they’re designer.
+These waterproof duck boots from Polo Ralph Lauren take the style into another realm by bringing high-fashion to the mix.
+They’re exceptionally crafted from grained and smoothed leather to be both durable and affordable which is surprising given they’re designer.
 Rock them with a pair of ripped black jeans and an oversized sweater this fall and give us a look that nobody on the streets is at all ready for.
 Maybe throw on a cowboy hat for good measure